 *tip – this works in Safe Mode too.

-Run it and keep running it until all Critical Updates are installed and any Optional Updates you want are installed.
+Now run Windows Update and keep running it until all Critical Updates are installed and any Optional Updates you want are installed.
 Updated drivers may be available too.

 Backup – Make An Image (I used an Acronis TI Boot Disk)